-- may be higher or lower than the cover you had before - may be limited cover (see page 15) - will restart with a Blue Collar individual work rating or the category work rating1 arranged by your AustralianSuper Select employer (if applicable), whichever is less expensive.
+- may be higher or lower than the cover you had before - may be limited cover (see page 15) - will restart with a Blue Collar individual work rating.
+If applicable, the less expensive work rating out of your category work rating and your individual work rating will apply.
 If you have elected to keep some cover, the applied work rating1 for the cover you've elected to keep will apply to any other cover that restarts while you're employed by your AustralianSuper Select employer (see page 12 for more details on work ratings).